gosub-com/Zurfur/README.md

 #### Array

 `Array` is your standard C# fixed sized array.
-The constructor takes `Count` which can never be changed after that.
+The constructor takes the count, which can never be changed after that:

     @a Array<int>               // `a` is an array of length zero
     @b Array<int>(32)           // `b` is an array of length 32
     @c Array<Array<int>>(10)    // `c` is an array of arrays

+The C# syntax for creating an array with `[]` has been dropped in favor of a generic array class implementing `ICollection`, and support for initializer expressions:

+    @a = Array<int>({1,2,3})    // Instead of 'var a = new int[]{1,2,3}

+Arrays can be sliced.
+See below for more information.

 #### List